 How long will the tour take?

 You should allow a full hour for any of the cave tours.

-At the lighthouses the tours are half an hour, but remember to allow extra time to wander through the grounds, and in the case of Cape Leeuwin, to listen to the audio tour.
-Adventure Tours at Ngilgi are of various durations, as per the booking page.
+At the lighthouses the tours are half an hour, but remember to allow extra time to wander through the grounds.
+Adventure Tours at Ngilgi are of various duration, as per the booking page.